MbqIIB/notes/BPM/BPM_URLs.md

   * Relative:  intended for relative URLs to facilitate access to browser-based web applications through various entry points.
 So this facilitates accessing the server directly or through a proxy
 * There are also specific scenarios for the different aspects of BPM applications.
 Configuring these specific senarios is optional and if a scenario is not configured it defaults to one of the generic scenarios and follows its URL computation strategy.
 The default of each specific scenario is documented in the reference.
 * The BPM URL scenarios and their associated strategies are stored in `PROFILE_ROOT/config/cells/PROD-PServerCell/cell-bpm.xml`.
 Inside the file, there is a section named `bpmurls` which has the configuration of the three generic scenarios as well as any specific scenario to override the its generic default.
+* For each scenario, a BPMURL object (this is the xml entry for a scenario in cell-bpm.xml) defines a list of strategies.
+The strategies are attempted in the order that is specified until one returns the required information.
+Each strategy uses a different approach to determine the transport protocol, host, and port that are used to generate URLs, for example, by extracting them from a particular header in the request.
+The BPMURL object can also reference a `BPMVirtualHostInfo` object that contains fixed values for the transport protocol, host name, port number of the virtual host, and any URL prefix
+* You can define a default virtual host for the deployment environment.
+All scenarios that need to reference a `BPMVirtualHostInfo` and does not have one define will default to this virtual host.

 #### Process Portal
 * Process portal is based on busienss space